Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma: Results

-In accordance with our assumptions, we further split the values into two categories.
+In accordance with our assumptions, we further divide the values into two categories.
 The first includes all compositions where at least one 1* player is present (excluding the focal player itself).
-In these compositions, we always assume that a player falling to $r=0$ can redeem themselves, since there is at least one naively committing player that would enter an arrangement with them.
-In this category, predictions of all assumptions are the same.
-Only in the second category, where there are no such naive players to redeem oneself, predictions between the assumptions differ (2.a keeps the same predictions, 2.b predicts that R- and 1- fall to $r=0$, whereas 2.c predicts that all strategies do so).
+In these compositions, we always assume that a player falling to $r=0$ can redeem themselves, since there is at least one naively committing player that would enter into an arrangement with them.
+In this category, the predictions for all assumptions are the same.
+Only in the second category, where there are no such naive players to redeem oneself, the predictions between the assumptions differ (2.a keeps the same predictions, 2.b predicts that R- and 1- fall to $r=0$, whereas 2.c predicts that all strategies do so).

-Figure \ref{fig4} shows the histograms of the simulated average reputations and compares them to the predicted ones (for $\epsilon=0.05$, for other perception errors, see SI).
+Figure \ref{fig:res2} shows the histograms of the simulated average reputations and compares them to the predicted ones (for $\epsilon=0.05$, for other perception errors, see SI).
 If redemption is possible, almost all values are normally distributed around the universal predictions.
 If it is not possible, values of R- players match predictions of 2.a most closely, whereas 1- seems better predicted by 2.b and 2.c.
 For the other strategies, the common prediction of 2.a and 2.b fits best.
 There are some values which do not fit any assumption, but virtually all of them are cases with two or fewer observers (R* players).
 These include cases where the entire average reputation consists only of the opinion of one player about one other player.
 In general, our predictions closely corroborate the simulation results, with 2.a and 2.b providing the best fit.